Long Island Chapter, Inc.

 ARTICLE XVI - STATEMENT OF ETHICS

-SECTION I: The SHRM-LI adopts SHRM's Code of Ethical and Professional Standards In Human Resource arrangement for Members of the SHRM-LI In order to promote and maintain the highest standards among its Members.
+SECTION I: The SHRM-LI adopts SHRM's Code of Ethical and Professional Standards in Human Resource Management for Members of the SHRM-LI in order to promote and maintain the highest standards among its Members.
 Each Member shall honor, respect and support the purpose of the SHRM-LI and SHRM.

 SECTION II: The SHRM-LI shall not be represented as advocating or endorsing any issue unless approved by the Executive Board.